Mohammad-Pishdar/Employee-Tracker/README.md

   ## Installation

   In order to install the dependencies required for this app, you have to run `npm install` in your command line before using the app.
 You can then start the app by typing `node app.js` into your console.
 You will also need to open the provided `schema.sql` file in your mySQL workbench and add the database in there to your list of available databses.
+Please also note that in order to use this app, you have to change the password the app uses to connect to mySQL server to your own password inside the `app.js` file.

   ## Usage